 An automatic stay should be one of the first things your bankruptcy attorney discusses with you during your initial consultation.
 This specialized court order is designed specifically to protect you from creditors as you reorganize your finances.
 It goes into effect the day you file.

 The stay is especially important if you’re facing a home foreclosure, but it’s not a cure-all.
 Most mortgage lenders will immediately start working to file a “motion to lift” the stay.
 Still, it gives you a little time to seek funds and catch up on your late payments if you opt for Chapter 7, or to wait for the court-created reorganization payments of Chapter 13 to start.
+To learn more, consider speaking with our experienced Westfield Bankruptcy Attorney.

 What It Can Prevent